Malcev Completions, Hodge Theory, and Motives

 This construction of the regular representation of a pro-unipotent group as a universal iterated extension has appeared in the literature in several special cases, for example in \cite{hadian,AIK,lazda,log-de-Rham-arx}.
 As far as we know, the general form of \nref{Thm.}{thm:U_intro} we prove has not appeared before, though it might have been known to experts.

 To prove the Malcev completeness criterion (\nref{Thm.}{thm:M_intro}), we reduce to the unipotent case.
-The details of this reduction are a bit technical, but the idea is simple: $K$ and the Malcev completion of $P \to K$ by assumption have the same maximal pro-reductive quotient, namely, $S$.
-With this in mind we reduce to showing that their unipotent radicals are isomorphic, and finish the job using \nref{Thm.}{thm:U_intro}.
+The details of this reduction are a bit technical, but the idea is simple: $K$ and the Malcev completion of $P \to K$ are by assumption both extensions of $S$ by pro-unipotent groups.
+With this in mind we reduce to showing that these pro-unipotent groups are isomorphic, and finish the job using \nref{Thm.}{thm:U_intro}.
 The heart of this reduction argument is \nref{Prop.}{prop:module}, which might also be of independent interest.

-In order for \nref{Thm.}{thm:M_intro} to be applicable in the Hodge-theoretic context of \nref{Thm.}{thm:hain_intro}, the two assumptions need to be checked, but let us first provide a dictionary between the groups appearing in the two theorems.
-The role of $P$ is played by (the pro-algebraic completion of) $\pi_1(X^\rom{an},x)$, while that of $G$ is played by the Tannaka dual of the category of admissible variations on $X$.
+In order for \nref{Thm.}{thm:M_intro} to be applicable in the Hodge-theoretic context of \nref{Thm.}{thm:hain_intro}, the assumptions need to be checked, but let us first provide a dictionary between the groups appearing in the two theorems.
+The role of $P$ is played by (the pro-algebraic completion of) $\pi_1(X,x)$, while that of $G$ is played by the Tannaka dual of the category of admissible variations on $X$.
 The group $H$ is then taken to be the \emph{Hodge group}, i.e., the Tannaka dual of the category of rational mixed Hodge structures.
 Finally, $K$ is in this context the kernel of the natural homomorphism\footnote{ It's induced under Tannaka duality by the functor sending a mixed Hodge structure to the associated constant variation.} $G \to H$, and the map from $P \to G$ is easily seen to factor through $K$.